 2. Make Practice as much as Possible

-This table demonstrates 60 days of PMP Study Plan.
+This table demonstrates 60 days of the PMP Study Plan.

 One additional day should be allocated for final review.

-Within these 60 days’ time planning, you have to take a mock test to measure your progress and establish the areas you need to focus your attention.
+Within these 60 days’ time planning, you have to take a mock test to measure your progress and establish the areas you need to focus your attention on.

-Here is another table which defines 30 days of PMP Study Plan.
+Here is another table that defines 30 days of the PMP Study Plan.